TejCodes/SAP_TEST/README.md

 ## **Output:**
-Under the assumption that, each Motorcycle only requires 1 brake system and 1 fuel tank system, output.json is generated which contains the list of assembled motorcycles and their respective assembly status.
+Under the assumption that, each Motorcycle only requires 1 brake system and 1 fuel tank system, output.json is generated which contains the list of assembled motorcycles and their respective assembly statuses.

 ## **Setting Outage parameters:**